gregoiresage/enamel/README.md

   ctx.pbl_program(source=ctx.path.ant_glob('src/**/*.c') + ['enamel.c'], target=app_elf)
   ```
 5. Launch your Pebble build : 2 files (enamel.c and enamel.h) should be generated in `build` and compiled

+>:warning:<br>
+>The first time you launch a build, you will get an error message because Jinja2 module is missing.<br>
+>Just follow the instructions to fix your environment.

 # Getting Started (python)
 If you can't modify the wscript (Cloudpebble development) you can call directly the python script.